office equipments

 There are two ways that you can claim this deduction.
 The first option is to use the simplified method.
 In this case, you claim $5 per square foot of your home office.

-With the other method, you are going to write off all expenses that are directly tied to that home office.
-This includes any maintenance on equipment in your home office, purchasing new equipment, new furniture, and utilities.
+Then, you deduct the total from your income.
+Another more complex method is also available.
+With the other method, you write off all expenses directly related to your home office.
+This includes maintenance on equipment, purchasing new equipment and furniture, and utilities.

-Importantly, if you go overboard with your home office tax deduction, this could be a red flag for the IRS and you might end up getting audited.
+Importantly, if you go overboard with your home office tax deduction, the IRS could see this as a red flag and audit you.

-Therefore, it is a good idea for you to work with a trained tax professional such as the team from Intuit to make sure that you claim the home office deduction properly.
+Therefore, it is a good idea to work with a trained tax professional, such as the team from Intuit, to ensure that you claim the home office deduction properly.

 Even though you do not want to leave any money on the table, you also do not want to take a deduction for which you are not eligible.